GsDevKit/GsDevKit_home/registry/README.md

 To register a source code repository root use the command...
 ```
 registerSourceCodeRepositoryRoot <name> <path>
 ```
 For example...
 ```
 registerSourceCodeRepositoryRoot MyProject_v1 /opt/src/project_v1
 ```
-...will create a Source code repository root named *MyProject_v1* mapping to the directory at */opt/src/project_v1*
+...will register a Source code repository root named *MyProject_v1* mapping to the directory at */opt/src/project_v1*

 ## Stones and Stone groups